-The Hiatt Center’s strategy is integrated fully within Beaver’s educational strategy.
-The Center’s program areas of leadership, civic engagement, and social justice intersect with the school’s emphasis on technology, coding, creativity, entrepreneurship, and race and equity work.
+In 2005, the family of Beaver alumna Anne Hiatt ’47 made a generous donation to Beaver Country Day School to create the Hiatt Center.
+At the core, the Hiatt Center cultivates and leverages Beaver’s approach to creativity and design for social change through student programming and curricular connections.
+This work is integrated fully within Beaver’s educational strategy; the Center’s program areas of leadership, civic engagement, and social justice intersect with the school’s emphasis on technology, coding, creativity, entrepreneurship, and race and equity work.
 Every student has the opportunity to experience our programming—in the classroom and beyond.

 This is what sets us apart from other schools.

 Our approach focuses on quality, not quantity.
 We measure success in terms of the transformation of the student and the community rather than hours served.
-To do this, we build community partnerships that are mutually beneficial, long-term, multi-faceted, connected to curriculum, an extension of the school’s values.
+To do this, we build community partnerships that are mutually beneficial, long-term, multi-faceted, connected to curriculum, and an extension of the school’s values.